 If your menu is large and contains several item categories, this is the template for you.
 This digital menu board template includes sections for breakfast, entrees, sandwiches, share plates, beverages, beer, and desserts.
 And even with all those sections, it still finds room for a few spotlight sections that showcase signature items and remind customers about a promotional hot sauce.
 Like the bistro template, this menu template also relies on food illustrations, rather than menu photos.
 Here, the illustrations save space and allow for on-the-fly menu changes if you need to replace a dish’s garnishes or side items.

 Remember how we mentioned color psychology above?
-We said that orange and yellow tend to make people hungry and that green makes people think of plants and health.
+We said that orange and yellow tend to make people hungry.
+Well, green makes people think of plants and health.
 So, it makes sense that a plant-based restaurant like a salad bar would use a lot of green.
-We also like how this template is framed by images of popular salad ingredients like lettuce, broccoli, peas, and tomatoes.
+We also like how images of popular salad ingredients like lettuce, broccoli, peas, and tomatoes frame this template.
 The subtle lines separating the individual items allow you to include detailed menu descriptions without making the menu look cluttered.
 We also like the promotional box on the bottom right corner, where you can spotlight specials or build-your-own options.